-c.
+b.
 Amendments to IAS 8 - Definition of accounting estimates

-On February 12, 2021 the IASB issued amendments to IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors, to assist entities to distinguish between accounting policies and accounting estimates.
+On February 12, 2021, the IASB issued amendments to IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors, to assist entities to distinguish between accounting policies and accounting estimates.
 The amendments apply to annual periods beginning on or after January 1, 2023.
 The amendments to IAS 8 replace the definition of a "change in accounting estimates" with a definition of "accounting estimates".
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
 Entities develop accounting estimates if accounting policies require items in financial statements to be measured in a way that involved measurement uncertainty.
 The amendments confirm that a change in an accounting estimate that results from new information or new developments is not a correction of an error.
+The Company assessed the potential impact of the amendment and determined there will be no material impact on the consolidated financial statements.